OE4T/meta-tegra/contrib/README.md

 ## gstreamer 1.14 recipes
 This layer also includes a port of the gstreamer 1.14 recipes from the OE-Core warrior branch.
-When using the NVIDIA container runtime for Jetson platforms, you may need to use gstreamer 1.14 to ensure that the gstreamer libraries and plugins exported into NVIDIA's containers (which do not bundle them, but mount them from the underlying OS) are compatible.

-To use these recipes, add this line to your build
-configuration:

-    require conf/include/gstreamer-1.14.conf

-after including this layer in your `bblayers.conf` file.
+These recipes were sometimes required for running containers from the NVIDIA NGC catalog, prior to the introduction of the tegra-container-passthrough recipe.
+The recipes and configuration file for using them have been retained for backward compatibility, but should no longer be needed or used.

 Getting Help, Reporting Issues, Contributing
 --------------------------------------------